usc-isi-i2/kgtk/docs/install.md

 cd kgtk-notebooks
 ```

+If you encounter problems with your installation, or for an
-For an explanation of these commands, [here is a detailed description](install-details.md).
+detained explanation of these commands, [read more about the installation procedure](KGTK-Installation-Procedure-Details.md).

 ## Running KGTK commands